PubInv/PubInv/ideas/Immature Ideas.md

 I'm not much of a martial artist, but I know a lot of people would like to know that they threw "30 heavy punches" in a three-minute round with a heavy bag.
 I have no idea what a "heavy" punch is---but we could use force sensors to quantify this.

+## Idea: Unstable plane-in-wind power generator

+Out where the tumbleweeds roll, they put signs on the ground to advertise gas stations.
+These are loaded on a spring, because the wind would blow them over otherwise.
+It is windy on the plains, and they quite often are blown flat but they pop right back up.
+Under some wind speeds they oscillate noticable.

+We could put a magnet-and-coil system in the base of these to generate power.
+It is hard to imagine this being as effective as a turbine, but small is beautiful.
+Perhaps such a system would be better in some location, where a turbine might harm a child or a bird, and where you can't build very high, or where the wind is highly unpredictable.

+Possible such a system would work in flowing water as well, more reliably than turbine, that would be damaged by logs and snags and aligators.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.